Meet the Florist

 WHAT KIND OF FLORIST AM I?

 I am a weddings and events focused florist providing services primarily to Southern VT, Southern NH and the Pioneer Valley of MA.
 I am open to traveling greater distances for the right opportunities!
 I thrive with clientβs that are drawn to an eclectic, natural and artistically inspired look.
 I love a unique challenge and working with materials and objects that extend beyond flowers.
 The personal details are my favorite to make a reality.
 Iβm determined to keep local agriculture alive in my business and Iβm committed to sourcing seasonal flowers and greens from farmers and experienced growers whenever possible.
-The 2025 wedding season was a joy to really focus on design, make big ideas happen and to build relationships with independent small flower farmers.
-Going into 2026, I am looking to establish new farm and client contacts in the pioneer valley!

 WHY THE NAME LUCIA?